nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* Using `listclients` first, to display all clients in the application followed by `deleteclient 2` will delete the 2nd client in the application.
+* Using `listclients` first, to display all clients in SalesNote followed by `deleteclient 2` will delete the 2nd client in the displayed list.
 * Using `find Alice` first, followed by `deleteclient 1` will delete the 1st client in the results of the `find` command.
-  </br> This is a quick and convenient way to remove a specific client that you know is in the application, without
+  </br> This is a quick and convenient way to remove a specific client that you know is in SalesNote, without
   having to scroll to find them.

 ### Editing a client : `editclient`

-Edits an existing client in the application.
+Edits an existing client in SalesNote.

 Format: `editclient INDEX [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [m/MEASUREMENT] [g/GENDER] [r/REMARK] [t/TAG]…​`